Orelhamamy/Depth-image-forecasting-using-cGAN/README.md

 ![demo](https://github.com/Orelhamamy/Depth-image-forecasting-using-cGAN/blob/master/images/SM-3D_conv_feature-1.png?raw=true "First hidden layer")
 ## 3D convulation model

-The 3D convulation is a class within python, you can choose to load an exsict model or initialize one.
-Either way it's recommend to train, test and modifly the 3D models within an IDE.
-Expmple to initilaze, training, and validation the 3D model:
+The 3D convolution is an API within python, the script is at: `/models/three_d_conv_model`.
+You can choose to load an existing model or initialize one.
+Either way, it's recommended to train, test, and modify the 3D models within an IDE.
+Example to initialize, training, and validation the 3D model:
 ```python

 from three_d_conv_model import Three_d_conv_model